Updated 8/15/2021 and 1/4/2022

 Some people are diagnosed with celiac disease or something else pertaining to gluten and then gluten becomes the very important topic and focus it should be.
 For those of us not diagnosed with any of these, gluten, in general, is not the enemy.
 I’m pretty sure almost no one dreamed that it would become a thing people would start using to filter food choices.

 Plastic straws.
 Is there a meaningful point to them?
 I’m not talking about using a bendy swirly one for your drink at a birthday party. #Spoileralert, there is.
 I think the #FOMO (fear of missing out) situation is that when something hits the marketplace to as a solution to a question or condition, others who are not the intended audience start to think maybe it’s a thing for them, too.
 Let me explain: Did you ever see the Simpsons episode where Homer found out about a “machine that breathes for you” and was mad that he was using his own lungs?
 Now think about the person who actually needs help breathing.
 This is an extreme example, but when something hits pop culture with a story like this, you know we’re not the only ones thinking about it.
 There are some medical conditions where straws help.
-Alot.
-(Get details via links throughout this article if you’re curious.)
+A lot.
+(Get details via links throughout this blog post if you’re curious.)